 Once, the mirepoix is slightly softened, it’s time to add the red curry paste.
 The paste I used was a simple storebought variety but I fully support anyone who chooses to go whole hog and make their own.
 Curry pastes do freeze well.
 It could prove worth the extra time to have some gourmet curry paste stashed in your freezer and at your beck and call.
 But store-bought will work fine.
 Saute the curry paste until good and fragrant.

 From here, it’s a simple matter of adding a whole whack of sweet potato, your choice of stock, and a hefty dose of fish sauce.
 Fish sauce is the secret to this soup’s umami, which is vital to balancing out the sweetness of the potatoes.
 Now, remember fish sauce is salty, so be sparing with your salt from here on out.
-Simply bring everything up to a boil before reducing to a simmer.
+Simply bring everything up to a boil before reducing it to a simmer.
 Let the soup go for a good 20 minutes.
 We want the sweet potato to be on verge of falling apart before we introduce the immersion blender.
 If you don’t have an immersion blender you can use a food processor for this.
 Just remember to use caution when puréeing hot liquids.
 Work in batches and be aware and stir clear of escaping steam.

 Once your soup is silky smooth, it’s as simple as stirring in coconut milk and lime juice.
-From there it’s a choose your own adventure of soup toppings.
+From there it’s a choose-your-own-adventure of soup toppings.
 Now, I of course endorse a swirl of smooth peanut butter – it made it into the title for a reason.
 But you can add just about anything your heart desires.
 I went with fresh Thai chili slices, cilantro, and extra coconut cream.

 And that’s everything you need to know about this Red Curry Sweet Potato Soup.
-It has everything going for it: heat, sweet, and a creamy consistency.
+It has everything going for it: heat, sweet, and creamy consistency.
 Oh!
 And it’s unintentionally gluten and dairy-free.
 How’s that for a selling feature?

 Red Curry Sweet Potato Soup with Peanut Butter Swirl